re-mote-sensing/re-mote/RyanTyrrell19/Notes/Turtle_Trackers_Breakdown.md

 	* Send LoRa transmission with dummy load
 		* No ACK, underwater or out of range - Power back down
 		* ACK - continue operation
-	* Power GPS on and let it get a fix
+	* Power GPS on and let it get a fix (algoithm to determine time to get a fix?)
 		* If RTC - GPS will Warm Start, should take 30sec
 		* No RTC - Always cold start, should take 1min
+	* Self-correct time using RTC (if available)

 # Library Choices